+Add a submit button which would confirm the final action from user to enter data into db.
+In case if user enters food data or notes and forget to submit while changing tabs or moving away from this tab then a pop-up message should ask for a confirmation if the details need to be added or not.

 On the footer of the tab, user would have an option to enter footnotes and see any notes enter by trainer/dietician.

 3) Progress- On this tab there will be a linear graph (weekly) showing calories consumed vs calories burned.
 User will have a provision to select duration in week, 2 weeks, 3 weeks, month, 2 months, 3 months, 6 months, 9 months, 12 months